These instructions are only for Linux systems.

 Fixing bugs with newer SDL2¶

-Using a newer version of libSDL2 can help fix issues with things such as mouse sensitivity, rendering, and support for newer display servers.
+Using a newer version of libSDL2 can help fix issues in things such as mouse sensitivity, rendering, and support for newer display servers.
 The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the game’s launcher script shades in some libraries by itself.
 In order to force TF2 to use the newer library, the built-in library must be deleted and the system library has to be manually pinned to the runtime.

 To do this, go to